 It’s not only Baba and his fellow students whose lives have been changed.
 The ripple effect of transformation grows as all the students of the ‘Food for Life’ program return home to empower their friends, family, and neighbours.

 Every graduate from the ‘Food for Life’ program is given the resources and tools to go back in to their communities and share their knowledge with other aspiring farmers.
 This helps to develop and strengthen sustainable health systems.

 “Through this program, the amount of disease found in the communities has reduced,” Eliphaz said.

 We will continue to invest in farming, because to have good health, you need good nutrition too.
 This program is currently being expanded across Senegal, Liberia and Benin.

 Other people are suffering like Baba through injury and children are suffering from malnutrition as a result of not eating quality food.
 Can we count on your support today to help restore hope to more people like Baba?

 Every time you show kindness to patients like Baba you are restoring their hope and giving them a chance to restart their life, not only for themselves but also for their families and communities.
 Every gift, big or small helps to change a life.

-Thanks to a group of business owners all gifts received for Mercy Ships Programs will be doubled until June 30th 2023.
+Thanks to a group of generous business owners, all gifts received for Mercy Ships Programs will be doubled until 30 June 2023.